faeldon/philippines-json-maps/README.md

 to take into account potential issues that may arise when using these maps together with your datasets.

 Here are some important considerations when using these maps.
-- The precense of NIR Region -- was recently abolished
+- The presence of NIR Region -- was recently abolished
 - Renaming of ARMM to BARRM
 - Various location naming changes